tarikh/newsletter_summary/README.md

 -   **Authentication Issues / `token.json` Errors**: If you face persistent authentication problems or errors related to `token.json`, try deleting the `token.json` file and re-running the tool.
 This will force the authentication flow again.
 Ensure your `credentials.json` file is correct and hasn't been revoked in Google Cloud Console.
 -   **API Rate Limits**: Be aware that both the Gmail API and the Anthropic API have usage limits.
 If you process a very large number of newsletters frequently, you might encounter rate limiting.
 Check the respective documentation for details.
 -   **No Newsletters Found**: Ensure you have emails with the exact label `ai-newsletter` within the specified `--days` range.
 Check for typos in the label name.
+-   **Newsletter Website Links Are Wrong:**
+    - Run `python review_newsletter_websites.py` to review and correct cached websites.
+    - Extend the curated mapping in `report.py` for newsletters you read often.
+    - Delete `newsletter_websites.json` to force a full re-detection if needed.

 ## Functional Specification